Spider-Man J: Characters

+The Spider-Man J Peter/Kakeru has three pets, a cat named Leo (レオ Reo), a bird named Pal (パル Paru), and a dog named Don (ドン), a nod to Toei's Spider-Man Show, where Spider-Man had a giant robot named Leopardon.

+There is no Ben Parker-esque character in the story.

+Other appearances

-Spider-Man J is now considered canon in the Marvel Multiverse, and is designated as having taken place on Earth-7041.
-During the Spider-Verse crossover, Sho Amano is recruited by Peter Parker 616 along with Mangaverse Spider-Man and Takuya Yamashiro in a battle against Solus and the Inheritors.
+During the Spider-Verse crossover, Kakeru Amano is recruited by Peter Parker from Earth-616 along with Mangaverse Spider-Man and Takuya Yamashiro in a battle against Solus and the Inheritors.

+Release

+The marketing in the United States focused on the manga's country of origin, Japan.

 Reception

 When the manga came out in Japan, it enjoyed a loyal fanbase of otakus.
 The response from American fans was mixed.

 Publishing

-The manga was translated into English in Spider-Man Family, starting in issue 1, volume 2. and has been released also in 2 English sized tankōbon, called "Digests" by Marvel Comics.
+The manga was translated into English in Spider-Man Family, starting in issue #1, volume 2 and has been released also in 2 English sized tankōbon, called "Digests" by Marvel Comics.
 The first volume was called "Japanese Knights" and the second was called "Japanese Daze".